From Logits to Hierarchies: Hierarchical Clustering made Simple: Experiments

-In this section, we compare the performance of our proposed method for hierarchical clustering with recent specialized approaches on three challenging vision datasets: namely the CIFAR-10, CIFAR-100 \citep{cifarpaper} and Food-101 \citep{Bossard:2014aa} datasets.
-We report our results in \cref{tab:PMquantitativemt}.
-For each dataset, we implement our algorithm on top of two pre-trained flat clustering models, namely TURTLE \citep{gadetsky2024letlabelsunsupervisedtransfer} and TEMI \citep{Adaloglou2023TEMI}.
-These are two state-of-the-art clustering methods (see \cref{app:implementation} for more details), both of which are \emph{not} designed to produce a hierarchy of clusters.
-In our evaluation, we report both metrics to evaluate models at the flat level and metrics to evaluate the quality of the produced hierarchy.
-For comparing models at the flat level, we report NMI, ARI, Accuracy and Leaf Purity (LP).
+In this section, we evaluate the performance of recent specialized hierarchical clustering approaches on three challenging vision datasets--- CIFAR-10, CIFAR-100 \citep{cifarpaper} and Food-101 \citep{Bossard:2014aa}--- comparing their performance with our proposed method.
+We show our results in \cref{tab:PMquantitativemt}, including metrics to evaluate models at the leaf level and metrics to evaluate the quality of the produced hierarchy.
+To compare model performance at the leaf level, we report Normalized Mutual Information (NMI), Adjusted Rand Index (ARI), Accuracy and Leaf Purity (LP).
 To assess the quality of the hierarchical clustering, we report two metrics: Dendrogram Purity (DP) and Least Hierarchical Distance (LHD).
-The former was introduced in \cite{dppaper} and extends the notion of purity, normally evaluated at the leaf level, to assess the quality of a tree clustering: higher purity corresponds to higher quality of the hierarchy.
-Note that this metric was recently adopted in \cite{manduchi2023tree} to benchmark deep hierarchical clustering models.
-Least Hierarchical Distance, on the other hand, measures the average minimal log-distance in the hierarchy between any pair of datapoints that have the same true label but different cluster assignments.
+The former was introduced in \citet{dppaper} and extends the notion of purity, normally evaluated at the leaf level, to assess the quality of a tree clustering: higher purity corresponds to higher quality of the hierarchy.
+Note that this metric was recently adopted in \citet{manduchi2023tree} to benchmark deep hierarchical clustering models.
+Least Hierarchical Distance, on the other hand, measures the average minimal log-distance in the hierarchy between any pair of data points that have the same true label but different cluster assignments.
 A better hierarchy corresponds to a lower LHD.
-More details about our metrics can be found in the Appendix \cref{app:metrics}.
+More details about our metrics can be found in \cref{app:metrics}.
+For each dataset, we implement our L2H algorithm on top of two pre-trained flat clustering models, namely TURTLE \citep{gadetsky2024letlabelsunsupervisedtransfer} and TEMI \citep{Adaloglou2023TEMI}.
+These are two recent clustering methods (see \cref{app:implementation} for more details), both of which are \emph{not} designed to produce a hierarchy of clusters but only a flat clustering.